terricain/aioboto3/README.rst

 - ``s3_client.upload_file*``  This is performed by the s3transfer module. -- Patched with custom multipart upload
 - ``s3_client.copy``  This is performed by the s3transfer module. -- Patched to use get_object -> upload_fileobject
 - ``dynamodb_resource.Table.batch_writer``  This now returns an async context manager which performs the same function
+- Resource waiters - You can now await waiters which are part of resource objects, not just client waiters, e.g. ``await dynamodbtable.wait_until_exists()``
+- Resource object properties are normally autoloaded, now they are all co-routines and the metadata they come from will be loaded on first await and then cached thereafter.

 Amazon S3 Client-Size Encryption